Supplemental Nutrition Assistance Program: Restrictions on "junk food" or "luxury items"

-Periodically, proposals have been raised to restrict SNAP benefits from being used to purchase various categories or types of food which have been criticized as "junk food" or "luxury items".
-However, Congress and the Department of Agriculture have repeatedly rejected such proposals on both administrative burden and personal freedom grounds.
+Beginning January 1, 2026, Indiana, Iowa, Nebraska, Utah and West Virginia will not allow certain foods like soda or candy to be purchased with SNAP funds.
+For two decades, Congress and the Department of Agriculture, citing grounds of administrative burden and personal freedom, would not let states prohibit the purchase of so-called "junk food" or "luxury items" with SNAP funds.
+However, under the second Trump presidency, the federal government began granting waivers to states to make these restrictions.

+History

 The Food and Nutrition Service noted in 2007 that no federal standards exist to determine which foods should be considered "healthy" or not, that "vegetables, fruits, grain products, meat and meat alternatives account for nearly three-quarters of the money value of food used by food stamp households" and that "food stamp recipients are no more likely to consume soft drinks than are higher-income individuals, and are less likely to consume sweets and salty snacks."

 Thomas Farley and Russell Sykes argued that the USDA should reconsider the possibility of restricting "junk food" purchases with SNAP in order to encourage healthy eating, along with incentivizing the purchase of healthy items through a credit or rebate program that makes foods such as fresh vegetables and meats cheaper.
 They also noted that many urban food stores do a poor job of stocking healthy foods and instead favor high-profit processed items.